walkjivefly/monitors/README.md

 more than one servicenode.

 Another possibility is to simply make an
-`xrService GetBlockCount` call to the servicenode network, specifying a node count larger than one and hoping the consensus answer is correct.
+`blocknet-cli xrGetBlockCount coin count` call to the servicenode network for each coin you're interested in, specifying a node count larger than one and hoping the consensus answer is correct.
 Historically there have been many times when the servicenode consensus for a particular chain was incorrect so I have chosen not to take this approach.
-Maybe in the future when the network is larger and the majority of servicenode operators realise the importance of keeping their wallets correctly synced, this will be a more viable alternative.
+Perhaps in the future when the network is larger and the majority of servicenode operators realise the importance of keeping their wallets correctly synced, this will be a more viable alternative.